miguelgrinberg/APIFairy/docs/intro.rst

 APIFairy's decorators are simple wrappers for existing solutions.
 In the example above, ``token_auth`` is an intialized authentication object from the Flask-HTTPAuth extension, and ``post_schema`` and ``update_post_schema`` are Flask-Marshmallow schema objects.
-These wrappers allow APIFairy to automatically generate documentation using the OpenAPI 3.x standard.
+Using the decorator wrappers allow APIFairy to automatically generate documentation using the OpenAPI 3.x standard.
 Below is a screenshot of the documentation for the above endpoint:

 .. image:: _static/apispec-example.png
   :width: 100%